Nonmatriculated Students

 • Total Subsidized and Unsubsidized Eligibility: $5,500

-Independent Undergraduate Students (and dependent undergraduates whose parents can't get Direct PLUS loans)
+Independent Undergraduate Students and Dependent Undergraduates whose parents cannot borrow the Direct Parent PLUS loan.

 • Maximum Subsidized: $5,500